misotanni/misotanni.github.io/fjs/en/compare.md

 This [comparison](../assets/comparison.pdf) of the three systems in practice uses a 12-bar harmonization of a medieval melody in the Dorian mode on D in 5-limit just intonation.
 The fact that it's 5-limit should give Johnston's system an unfair advantage... well, see for yourself.

-(The FJS version omits its key signature in subsequent systems; this is allowed.)

 Listen to it:

 <audio controls><source src="../assets/audio_6.mp3" type="audio/mpeg"></audio>